Skip to Content

 My solution?
 Mix it with lots of sugar and frosting and enjoy it in a tasty vegan coffee cake!

 Almost everyone that I know and love enjoys a good cup of coffee most days.
 So, I thought this would be the perfect treat to share with them all.
-I even had a couple of small slices myself and wasn’t affected by the caffeine.
-(Wild, I know!)
+I even had a couple of small slices myself (wild, I know).

 In some other countries, coffee cake doesn’t actually contain any coffee.
 It’s more of a sweet companion to eat alongside your cup of coffee.
 But in the UK (at least, this is the way I do it) it is an actual coffee-flavoured cake!